PranavJayachand/DIGHUM160/README.md

 ## Installation Instructions

-Before attending the workshop, you should install Python and Jupyter to your computer.
+Before attending the workshop, you should install Python and Jupyter on your computer.
 If you need help, please make sure to come to the weekly seminar (see bCourses for more information).

-Anaconda is software that allows you to run Python and Jupyter notebooks on your computer.
+Anaconda is software that allows you to run Python and Jupyter Notebooks on your computer.
 Installing Anaconda is the easiest way to make sure you have all the necessary software to run the materials for this workshop.
 Complete the following steps:

 1. [Download and install Anaconda (Python 3.9 distribution)](https://www.anaconda.com/products/individual).
 Click "Download" and then click 64-bit "Graphical Installer" for your current operating system.